Abyosefal/alx-pre_course/README.md

-My first readme in this course.
+My first readme in this ALX course.